olety/japanese-pitch-accent-resources/README.md

-# Japanese Pitch accent resources
+# Japanese pitch accent resources

 If you know a resource not mentioned in here, please submit a pull request.